bharmour

 Manimahesh Lake

-Trekking all the way to Manimahesh Lake and completing one of the most revered Pilgrimages in Himachal Pradesh can be another reason to visit Bharmour.
+Trekking to Manimahesh Lake and completing one of the most revered Pilgrimages in Himachal Pradesh can be another reason to visit Bharmour.
 Think of it as a reason to visit Bharmour and not just one of the top places to visit in Bharmour.

 The equation is, rather, otherwise.